ibm-cloud-docs/hpc-ibm-spectrumlsf/dns-service-instances.md

 # DNS zones and DNS custom resolvers
 {: #dns-custom-resolvers}

-Automatically configure new DNS zones and DNS custom resolvers for your {{site.data.keyword.spectrum_full_notm}} when you deploy the cluster.

 [{{site.data.keyword.cloud}} DNS Services](/docs/dns-svcs?topic=dns-svcs-getting-started) provides private DNS to VPC users.
 Also, if you have an {{site.data.keyword.cloud}} DNS Services instance ID, you can specify that ID when you create the DNS zones or custom resolvers for your {{site.data.keyword.spectrum_full_notm}} cluster.

 ## DNS zones for your {{site.data.keyword.spectrum_full_notm}} cluster